By Vinish Bhaskar

 Creating a responsive layout for different devices

-In the above section, we have learned the principles of Responsive Design and gained an understanding of the usage of responsive utility classes of Tailwind CSS.
-Now it's time to put that concept into action.
+In the above section, we learned the principles of responsive design and gained an understanding of the usage of responsive utility classes of Tailwind CSS.
+Now, it's time to put that concept into action.

 In this next step, we will make our previously created Portfolio page responsive.
 If you haven't gone through the chapter on creating a simple portfolio page, I recommend you go through it for a better understanding.